 In 1992, Michael Schiavo filed a medical malpractice lawsuit against Terri’s obstetrician.
 He claimed medical malpractice – failure to diagnose – based on the claim that he failed to diagnose bulimia as the root cause of Terri Schiavo’s infertility.
 Terri initially went to her doctor complaining that she had stopped menstruating.
 The doctor had failed to take into account Terri’s medical history which possibly could have revealed the possibility of an eating disorder.

 During the trial, a friend of Terri’s testified that she knew Schiavo to be bulimic.
 In November 1992, Michael Schiavo won his case and the jury awarded him $6.8 million, although on appeal Terri was found partly to be at fault for her condition so the judgment was reduced to $2 million.
-At any time during the case, Michael could have requested a lawsuit loan on his case.
+At any time during the case, Michael could have requested a lawsuit loan, also know as a lawsuit cash advance, on his case.
 Michael ultimately received $300,000 after attorneys’ fees and other expenses and the remaining $750,000 was placed in a trust to pay for Terri’s ongoing medical care.

 In 1998 Terri’s husband, Michael, filed a petition with the Sixth Circuit Court of Florida and requested that her feeding tube be removed pursuant to Florida law.
 Terri’s parents, Robert and Mary Schindler, adamantly opposed the petition and instead argued that Terri was conscious.
 The court decided that Terri, had she been capable of making the decision herself, would not have chosen to continue receiving her life-prolonging measures.

 On April 24, 2001, Terri’s feeding tube was removed, but was subsequently reinserted a few days later.